National Treasure (South Korea): History

 In 1955, the South Korean government declared as National Treasures the items previously on the Korean Treasures Preservation Order issued during Japan's occupation of Korea.
 The current list dates to December 20, 1962, when the Cultural Protection Act was enacted by the Supreme Council for National Reconstruction.
 There were 116 items on the "National Treasures" list at that time, with others designated as "Treasures".

-Numerous amendments have been made to the list since that time, most recently in 2021.

-Living National Treasure are holders, or keepers of Intangible Cultural Property.